 - Diet - Wolfdogs require a highly-nutritious diet of

-mostly raw meat, some veggies, and quality kibble [dry food].
-Many High-Content Wolfdogs and pure Wolves will
+mostly raw meat, some veggies, and some cooked meat.
+Many High-Content Wolfdogs and pure Wolves will not eat or

 Recipe and Dog Foods links